nodejs/TSC/TSC-Charter.md

 TSC memberships are for one year terms that must be recertified.
 Motions for recertification are automatic and require a vote.
 Members are recertified if a simple majority of TSC members vote in favor of recertifying the individual as a TSC member.
-Such members will continue through the next years term.
+Such members will continue through the next year's term.
 Individuals failing recertification may return to the TSC after no less than six months following normal TSC motion.